-In the Central and Eastern European region, the KBC Bank Group focuses on four home countries, being the Czech Republic, the Slovak Republic, Hungary and Bulgaria.
-The main KBC Bank Group Central and Eastern European entities in those home markets are United Bulgarian Bank in Bulgaria, ČSOB in the Slovak Republic, ČSOB in the Czech Republic and K&H Bank in Hungary.
+In the Central and Eastern European region, the Issuer focuses on four home countries, being the Czech Republic, the Slovak Republic, Hungary and Bulgaria.
+The main Central and Eastern European entities of the Issuer in those home markets are United Bulgarian Bank in Bulgaria, ČSOB in the Slovak Republic, ČSOB in the Czech Republic, and K&H Bank in Hungary.
+At the end of November 2020, KBC Group completed the acquisition of 99.44% of the shares in OTP Banka Slovensko and on 1 October 2021, it merged with ČSOB in Slovakia.

-In its four home countries, the KBC Bank Group caters to close to six million customers.
-This customer base, along with KBC Group's insurance customers in the region (via KBC Insurance NV subsidiaries), make KBC Group one of the larger financial groups in the Central and Eastern European region.
-The KBC Bank Group companies focus on providing clients with a broad area of credit (including mortgage loans), deposit, investment fund and other asset management products, insurance products (in co-operation with KBC Insurance NV's subsidiaries in each country) and other specialised financial banking products and services.
-As is the case in Belgium, the KBC Bank Group's bricks-and-mortar networks in Central and Eastern Europe are supplemented by electronic channels, such as ATMs, telephone and the Internet.
+In its four home countries, the Issuer now caters to roughly 6 million customers, or 8 million including the insurance business (see below).
+This customer base makes the KBC Group one of the larger financial groups in the Central and Eastern European region.

+The KBC Bank Group companies focus on providing clients with a broad range of credit (including mortgage loans), deposit, investment fund and other asset management products, insurance products and other specialised financial products and services.
+As is the case in Belgium, the bricks-and-mortar networks in Central and Eastern Europe are supplemented by electronic channels, such as ATMs, telephone and the internet.
+As regards the updated KBC Bank Group strategy, 'Differently: the Next Level', please refer to the previous section on "Activities in Belgium".

-KBC Group's bank-insurance concept has over the past few years been exported to its Central and Eastern European entities.
+KBC Group's bank-insurance concept has, over the past few years, been exported to its Central and Eastern European entities.
 In order to be able to do so, KBC Group has built up a second home market in Central and Eastern Europe in insurance (via KBC Insurance NV).
-KBC Group has an insurance business in every Central and Eastern European home country: in the Czech Republic, KBC Group's insurer is ČSOB Pojist'ovňa, in the Slovak Republic it is ČSOB Poist'ovňa, in Hungary it is K&H Insurance and in Bulgaria it is DZI Insurance.
-Contrary to the situation of KBC Group in Belgium, KBC Group's insurance companies in Central and Eastern Europe operate not only via tied agents (and bank branches) but also via other distribution channels, such as insurance brokers and multi-agents.
+KBC Group has an insurance business in every Central and Eastern European home country: in the Czech Republic, the KBC Group's insurer is ČSOB Pojist'ovňa, in the Slovak Republic it is ČSOB Poist'ovňa, in Hungary it is K&H Insurance and in Bulgaria it is DZI Insurance.
+Contrary to the situation of KBC Bank Group in Belgium, the KBC Group's insurance companies in Central and Eastern Europe operate not only via tied agents (and bank branches) but also via other distribution channels, such as insurance brokers and multi-agents.